incubyte/incubyte.github.io/content/blog/write-cleaner-rails-code-with-fear.md

 ### Graceful Updates with Try

 Here’s another Rails integration that I love using.
 When updating records, we often need to handle success and error cases, show flash messages, and redirect users accordingly.

-Let’s add another helper to our `ApplicationRecord`
+Let’s add another helper to our `ApplicationRecord`.

 In app/models/application_record.rb: